Brit Awards 2022: Who's performing and who's going to win?

 Published

-BBC Local News: London -- The ceremony is under way at the O2 Arena, with Adele and Ed Sheeran leading the nominations.Full Article
+The ceremony takes place at the O2 Arena on Tuesday, with Adele and Ed Sheeran

 Published

-BBC Local News: London -- The ceremony is under way at the O2 Arena, with Adele and Ed Sheeran leading the nominations.Full Article
+The ceremony takes place at the O2 Arena on Tuesday, with Adele and Ed Sheeran

-Mo Gilligan made a dig at Boris Johnson while hosting the BRIT Awards with Mastercard 2022 and invited the PM to' "come on down" to..

-Mo stepped into Jack Whitehall's shoes as the host of the ceremony